 General areas of interest to the forum include:

-Recent meetings have presented a wide array of work ranging from results in blind source separation, random networks, MIMO communications, low dimensional signal models to applications of signal processing in control, wireless communications, financial engineering, smart grids, biological systems, medical imaging, and big data.
+Recent meetings have presented a wide array of work ranging from results in MIMO communications, array processing, low dimensional signal models, blind source separation, tensor models, stochastic optimization, online and distributed learning, and signal processing over graphs to applications of signal processing in control, wireless communications, financial engineering, smart grids, biological systems, medical imaging, and big data.